akashkumarSingh34/Skill-India-Python-for-ML-AI-Internship/README.md

 # Skill-India-Python-for-ML-AI-Internship
-This repository contains a basic Inventory Management System Project using python programming features like dictionary, list and storing data in json files.
+This repository contains a basic Inventory Management System Project using python programming features like dictionary, list and storing data in json files in jupyter notebook and atom

 ###Description
 #following is the description of all important functions in the project